-This NEW course will demonstrate how to guide your best students to achieve Grades A & A* in future OCR A-Level Latin examinations.
+This course will demonstrate how to guide your best students to achieve Grades A & A* in future OCR A-Level Latin examinations.
 Led by our highly respected and successful presenter Henry Cullen, the course will demonstrate teaching and learning ideas for both language and literature options which will stretch and challenge able students and develop their higher level skills.
-Using feedback from 2018’s first year of examinations on the new specifications, the course will outline what is expected of high ability students and explore ways to build your teaching practice around this.
+Using feedback from 2018 & 2019, the first two years of examinations on the new specifications, the course will outline what is expected of high ability students and explore ways to build your teaching practice around this.

 BENEFITS OF ATTENDING

 - Focused on identifying the demands of Grades A & A* and providing materials to help teachers prepare students effectively

 - A detailed look at the different demands of questions across the language and literature papers

 - Mark schemes & examiners’ reports will be analysed to identify what marks out the top candidates

 - Sample answers at Grades A & A* will be analysed